seth586/guides/FreeNAS/bitcoin/README.md

 2. Minimal configuration.
 This guide is a baseline to get setup.
 Whenever a configuration file is referenced, follow the supporting docs to explore further configuration options.

 ### Recommendations
-Use a password manager to keep track of all the passwords required to run FreeNAS and your software.
+Use a password manager to keep track of all the passwords required to run TrueNAS and your software.
 It's good cypherpunk habit to use unique strong passwords with 3rd parties, too.
 KeePassDX is an encrypted open source password manager that runs on android.
 It can generate strong passwords for you.

 ### Personal Notes
 This guide is written not only to benefit others, but myself as well.
 Sometimes I don't touch my server for months on end, and forget how I set things up or did things.
 This guide is my attempt to act on my belief in the [Cypherpunk Manifesto](https://www.activism.net/cypherpunk/manifesto.html).
 If cypherpunks can't write code, then cypherpunks deploy code.